This site contains no information about the edibility or toxicity of mushrooms.

-Lactarius torminosus, also know as Woolly Milkcap, is a largish, salmon-pink, distinctively woolly agaric that exudes white milk.
+Lactarius torminosus, also know as Woolly Milkcap, is a largish, salmon-pink, distinctively woolly agaric that exudes milk that stays white.
 The mushroom is mycorrhizal with birch and often found in open, grassy sites.

 at first round with a slightly depressed center and rolled-in margin.
 Then shallow to severely funnel-shaped.
 It has a shaggy surface that has zones in shades of orange and orange-brown.
 Gills

 are pallid buff or salmon, extending downward, narrow, and crowded.
 Spores

 is similarly colored as the cap but more pallid.
 It is short, smooth more or less equal or tapering at both ends.
 The mushroom has no ring.